This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon finely grated fresh ginger root

-- Add all stir-fry sauce ingredients to a small bowl and whisk to combine.
+- Add all the stir-fry sauce ingredients to a small bowl and whisk to combine.
 Set aside.

-- Heat a large skillet or wok over medium-high heat.
+- Heat a large skillet or wok over MEDIUM-HIGH heat.
 Add 2 tablespoons vegetable oil.
 When oil is hot add half the chicken and sauté for 4 minutes or until just lightly golden brown.
 You do not need to cook it through at this point.
-Transfer chicken to a plate.
-Add remaining vegetable oil to the skillet and repeat with remaining chicken, transferring it to the plate when done.
+Transfer the browned chicken to a plate.
+Add the remaining vegetable oil to the skillet and repeat with the remaining chicken, transferring it to the plate when done.

 - Spoon individual servings over cooked white or brown rice.